mwei2509/corkly-react/README.md

 - Dynamic and adjustable styling for Board Elements

-- Support for Images: links & uploads
+- Support for images- links & uploads